 At A-Z Animals, we think the best dog food for Leonbergers is Purina Pro Plan With Probiotics Shredded Blend High Protein, Digestive Health Adult Dry Dog Food.

 Made from real beef, this recipe is the best of both worlds- high protein and easily digestible.
 Supplemental chicken and fish ingredients deliver glucosamine to protect the joints from wear and problems like hip and elbow dysplasia.
 There are live probiotics, which contribute to smooth digestion and immunity.

-Here’s where to get Purina Pro Plan High Protein Digestive Health Shredded Blend with Probiotics on amazon.
+Here’s where to get Purina Pro Plan High Protein Digestive Health Shredded Blend with Probiotics on Chewy and Amazon.